victorts1991/victorts1991/README.md

 --------------------------------

-### Formação Acadêmica:
+### Academic Background:

-- Especialista em Software Architecture pela Fiap;
+- Specialist in Software Architecture from Fiap;
-- Bacharel em Sistemas de Informação pela Universidade de Mogi das Cruzes;
+- Bachelor's degree in Information Systems from the University of Mogi das Cruzes;

 <br/>